zoxpx/pxdocs/content/portworx-install-with-kubernetes/cloud/ibm/_index.md

 3. Choose the worker node flavor for your [Kubernetes](https://cloud.ibm.com/docs/containers?topic=containers-planning_worker_nodes) or [OpenShift](https://cloud.ibm.com/docs/openshift?topic=openshift-planning_worker_nodes) cluster that you want to use.
 Make sure to review Step 1 to find frequently asked questions for the type of worker node that best meets the Portworx minimum requirements.
 4. Make sure that your IBM Cloud account is set up with the right [permissions](https://cloud.ibm.com/docs/containers?topic=containers-clusters#cluster_prepare) to create a cluster.
 5. Create a [Kubernetes](https://cloud.ibm.com/docs/containers?topic=containers-clusters#clusters_ui) or [OpenShift](https://cloud.ibm.com/docs/openshift?topic=openshift-openshift-create-cluster#openshift_create_cluster_console) cluster.
-6. If you created a cluster with non-SDS worker nodes, [add raw, unformatted, and unmounted block storage](https://cloud.ibm.com/docs/containers?topic=containers-portworx#create_block_storage) to your worker nodes.
+6. If you created a classic cluster with non-SDS worker nodes or a VPC cluster, add raw, unformatted, and unmounted block storage to your worker nodes.
+For more information, see the [Creating raw, unformatted, and unmounted block storage for VPC and non-SDS classic worker nodes](https://cloud.ibm.com/docs/containers?topic=containers-portworx#create_block_storage) section of the IBM documentation.
 The block storage devices are attached to your worker node and can be included in the Portworx storage layer.
 If you used SDS worker nodes, you do not need to attach raw block storage devices to your worker nodes.

 ## Step 3: Set up a key-value store for the Portworx metadata